dnagir/knockout-rails/README.md

 - Source hosted at [GitHub](https://github.com/dnagir/knockout-rails)
 - Report issues and feature requests to [GitHub Issues](https://github.com/dnagir/knockout-rails/issues)
-- Ping me on Twitter for quicky thing [@dnagir](https://twitter.com/#!/dnagir)
+- Ping me on Twitter for quickly thing [@dnagir](https://twitter.com/#!/dnagir)
-- Look at the `HISTORY.md` file for current todo list and other details.
+- Look at the `HISTORY.md` file for current TODO list and other details.

 ## Setup

-Asuming you already cloned the repo in cd-d into it:
+Assuming you already cloned the repo in cd-d into it:

 ```bash
 bundle install